MCPI-Revival/MCPI-World-Edit/README.txt

 # MCPI-World-Edit
-To download the newest version, go to the releases tab An extremely simple version of world edit for MCPI.
+To download older versions, go to the releases tab
+An extremely simple version of world edit for MCPI.
 Up arrow: Toggle between Void, Small Superflat, and Large Superflat Worlds.
 The first time you do it, there will be a lot of lag.